Camille Seaberry, Mark Abraham

 About this report and data visualizationlocal partners throughout Connecticut to explore the dataset, and our discussions with the project's lead researchers.

 As a way to make the 500 Cities data easier to work with, we are testing our own interactive maps of the Connecticut cities, which you can use by clicking here (after viewing the visualization, click on the "X" in the top right to return to this page).
 Please contact us with any questions.
+[2018 Update: More current versions of the visualization may be posted on our Data Dashboard page].

 What is new about the 500 Cities Project?
 What are its strengths and limitations?